 What to say instead of “Stop crying.”

-One idea that works particularly well in our home is to validate the emotion and briefly help our child process his big feelings.
+One idea that works particularly well in our home is to validate the emotion and briefly help our child process the feelings.

 “What’s upsetting you right now?”